larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/startup-timer/????** - Sets the number of seconds that the stove is allowed to reach its minimum operating temperature.

 **/stove-temp** - Returns the current stove body temperature.

 **/temp-mode/c** or **/temp-mode/f** - Sets the controller temperature mode to Celcius or Fahrenheit.